The Quick Guide To Braided Rug Cleaning

 That’s why it’d be best for your gorgeous braided rug to visit a professional rug cleaning company at least every year!

-How to Clean a Wool Braided Rug at Home?
+How to Clean Braided Wool Rug at Home?

 To clean your wool braided rug at home, there are a few steps you can take.
 However, it’s important to understand that regular maintenance is crucial to increase your rug’s longevity.
 Start by vacuuming it regularly to prevent dirt from getting stuck.
 Use the gentle setting on your vacuum and attach a soft brush to avoid damaging the wool.